← Back to Blog Home

 Why it matters

-During Black Friday, Cyber Monday, or any product launch, slow debugging is expensive.
+During high-traffic moments or key launches, slow debugging is expensive.
 When users are experiencing issues, you need answers fast.

 Seer provides those answers.
 It analyzes your performance data, explains issues clearly, and generates concrete solutions.
 It combines Sentry’s automatic issue detection with AI-powered root cause analysis and code generation.